AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 * Auto-generated Document of Record option allows you to use different styling and appearances using different base templates.
 It helps select best style and appearance for Document of Record for your organization.
 If you do not specify styling, system styles are set as default.
 * Auto-generated Document of Records ensure any change in form is immediately reflected in Document of Record.

-Auto-generation of Document of Record is not supported for XFA-based Adaptive Forms.
-However, you can use the XDP used to create the Adaptive Form as Document of Record.

 ## Components of a Document of Record {#components-to-automatically-generate-a-document-of-record}

 You require the following assets to generate a Document of Record: